Coming Soon

 Thursday, 11 September 2025

-After Ashley (Adria Arjona) asks for a divorce, good-natured Carey (Kyle Marvin) runs to his friends, Julie (Dakota Johnson) and Paul (Michael Angelo Covino), for support.
-He's shocked to discover that the secret to their happiness is an open marriage, that is until Carey crosses the line and throws all of their relationships into chaos.
+When Ashley asks for a divorce, the good-natured Carey runs to his friends, Julie and Paul, for support.
+Their secret to happiness is an open marriage; that is, until Carey crosses the line and throws all of their relationships into chaos.

 Thursday, 28 August 2025